saloniamatteo/Arch/README.md

 - 1.3) If the above looks good, sync the clock: `timedatectl set-ntp true`

 ## 2) [Partition the disk](https://wiki.archlinux.org/index.php/Installation_Guide#Partition_the_disks)
+(NOTE: we will be using a 20GB virtual HDD, if you use a real machine, you need to use bigger values.
+Please read the SWAP section above before continuing)

+(Let's say you have a 500GB HDD and you want to create a SWAP partition of 4GB, you need to make an ext4 partition of 500-4 = 496GB, and a swap partition of 4GB.)

 + USING `fdisk` (like the terminal prompt, not user friendly):
 	- 2.1) `fdisk /dev/sda`
 	- 2.2) Create a new partition (ext4): n, p, 1, 2048, +18G, [ENTER]